Points of Interest

-In 2018, the Morris Bridge Fields were added to the Marches Mosses landscape.
+In 2018, Sinker’s Fields were added to the Marches Mosses landscape.
 Across the Morris’ Bridge over the Llangollen Canal, they are a wonderful site for watching a wide range of birds.
 In fact, the Shropshire Ornitholocal Society rates these fields as one of the Top 3 sites for bird watching in the county.
 Shropshire Wildlife Trust is working toward installing a bird hide on the edge of the fields that will provide shelter for birdwatchers as well as interpretative information.

 From Morris’ Bridge, it’s a short walk along the Llanglollen Canal towpath to the Viewing Platform.
 Overlooking Whixall Moss, you can get a sense of the vast area of the Marches Mosses as well as see if you can spot a raft spider skimming the surface of the pond at the end of the platform.
 Bring your lunch for a picnic in this quiet, tranquil setting.
 Please do remember to take all your litter with you when you leave – it’s important anywhere, but even more so here where litter can have a serious impact on the wildlife and the structure of the peat itself.
 You can learn more about the Mammoth Tower here:

 Fenn’s Old Works

 Llangollen Canal at Roundthorn Bridge Mooring

 The Llangollen Canal runs past Whixall Moss on its route from Whitchurch across the Pontcysyllte Aqueducut to Llangollen.
 Are you a canal boater?
-You can moor up at Morris’ Bridge Fields and stretch your legs with a walk along the towpath to the Viewing Platform that overlooks the Mosses.
+You can moor up at Sinker’s Fields and stretch your legs with a walk along the towpath to the Viewing Platform that overlooks the Mosses.

 While the canal appears to run along the edge of Whixall Moss, it was actually dug straight through the Moss.
-There are the remains of peatbog on the east side of the canal, including beneath the Morris’ Bridge Fields.
+There are the remains of peatbog on the east side of the canal, including beneath the Sinker’s Fields.
 You can read about the history of the canal in a post by the Inland Waterways Association here.